-Using vent or air intake materials other than those specified, failure to properly seal all seams and joints or failure to follow vent pipe manufacturer's instructions can result in personal injury, death or property damage.
-Mixing of venting materials will void the warranty and certification of the appliance.
+Using air intake materials other than those specified can result in personal injury, death or property damage.

 The use of double-wall vent or insulated material for the combustion air inlet pipe is recommended in cold climates to prevent the condensation of airborne moisture in the incoming combustion air.